Samk13/snippetshub/docs/vscode-page/README.md

 # VScode

-## I will add usfull stuff for cs code here
+## I will add useful stuff for cs code here